cutelabnyc/messedup-diy/README.md

 ![](img/IMG_3442_comb.png)

-Make sure the side with an extra plastic ridge is facing towards the top of the PCB, where the USB connector is located.
+Both sides have a thin ridge in the plastic casing, but only one side has two thin lines in the ridge.

 The pin sockets are locking, and have polarity.
+Those thin lines must fit into the black shrouded headers in step 3.

+Make sure the side with the two thin lines is facing towards the top of the PCB, where the USB connector is located.

 ![](img/IMG_3444_combo.png)